SebiTimeWaster/Slave-Nixie-Clock/README.md

 ##### And a 2 byte long color cycling string terminated with a newline:

- * char 0-1: A hex value from 00 to FF representing the speed of a LED color cycling animation between 133 and 0.52 seconds long
+ * char 0-1: A hex value from 00 to FF representing the speed of a LED color cycling animation between 133 and 0.52 seconds long, "00" turns it off

 The color cycling animation overwrites the led color set by the display string.

 ## Installation